Barriers to fitness: Overcoming common challenges

 3. I'm self-conscious about how I look

 Don't get down on yourself!
-Remind yourself you're improving your cardiovascular health, or focus on how much stronger you feel after a workout.
+Remind yourself that you're improving your cardiovascular health, or focus on how much stronger you feel after a workout.

 - Avoid the crowd.
 If you're uncomfortable exercising around others, go solo at first.
 Try an exercise video or an activity-oriented video game.
 Or consider investing in a stationary bicycle, treadmill, stair-climbing machine or other piece of home exercise equipment.